JeroenAdam/IoT-aboard/README.md

  # Welcome to my IoT-aboard notes/repository

+IoT (and open source software) have changed how boat owners consume and interact with data on their boat in the past decade, I'm very excited to have started my journey into this technology.

- I have been implementing a bright LED matrix (+Raspberry Pi Zero W) functioning as a (data) repeater for displaying critical navigation data.
+ This summer, I have been implementing a bright LED matrix (+Raspberry Pi Zero W) functioning as a (data) repeater for displaying critical navigation data.
  It is mounted below deck at the mast support and readable at the steer at about 8m. distance.
 A short video [here](http://www.adambahri.com/images/brightLEDmatrix.mp4).
  Don't mind the LED flickering, it is an issue with the camera not being able to record the LED screen as the human eye can see it.